If you have been diagnosed with a cancer of the digestive system, you want excellent treatment from an experienced cancer care team.

 - Chemoembolization therapy.
 This is a cancer treatment that delivers high doses of medicine to directly target cancerous tissue.

-- Radiation therapy.
+- Radiation oncology.
 In this treatment, the oncologist uses radiation to remove, kill or damage cancerous cells in a targeted area of the body.

-- Radioembolization Therapy.
+- Radioembolization oncology.
 This procedure, which is used to treat metastatic liver cancer, delivers microscopic radioactive spheres into tumors that cannot be surgically removed.

 - Surgery.
 In some cases, the oncologist can remove cancerous cells using surgical intervention.